-WordPress is a dead simple platform to use, albeit a powerful one.
+One of the reasons why so many people enjoy using WordPress is the ease of use.
+You don’t need to be a coder to use the platform, if you do code, there is an option to do that as well.
+When writing an article, the editor has a very familiar feel akin to any text editor.
+WordPress is a simple platform, albeit a powerful one.
 This is why it continues to be a very popular option for creating and growing websites.
-To get started all you need to do is simply download the WordPress open source code, host it on a server, choose a theme, and you’re up and running.
+To get started all you need to do is simply download, host it on a server, choose a theme, and you’re up and running.

 Look and Feel: WordPress Themes vs. Squarespace Templates

 Plugins are pieces of software you can install to add or enhance functionality on your WordPress site.
 There are thousands of free plugins to choose from in the directory.
-There is the option for paid plugins that provide customer support if need be.
-Plugins can be great additions and enhancements to your website as the library continues to grow.
+There is the option for paid plugins that provide support if need be.
+Plugins can be great additions to your website and the library continues to grow.

-Squarespace calls their extensions Content Blocks.
+Much like plugins, Squarespace uses Content Blocks.
 With these “blocks” you can add information such as text, video, forms, and images.
 They are fairly similar to plugins, yet are perhaps a bit more intuitive in nature.
 They too create a more dynamic feel to your domain.

 These two platforms offer excellent means to getting a site up and running.
 Depending on your wants and needs, each can provide something a little different.
 Both WordPress and Squarespace offer simple solutions for you Web needs.
 Like anything else, it is a matter or preference.